-Use hotel sourcing technology that gives coaches the results they care about
+Hotel sourcing technology gives coaches results they care about

-Our technology is specifically designed with coaches and tournament planners in mind.
-It’s called GroupSync — it’s free to use — and it’s a one-stop-shop that you can use to find hotels with the best value and closest proximity to the baseball fields and stadiums where you’ll be playing, anywhere in the United States.
+Our technology, GroupSync, is specifically designed with coaches and tournament planners in mind.
+GroupSync is free to use — and it’s a one-stop-shop that event planners can use to find hotels with the best value and closest proximity to the baseball fields and stadiums where teams will be playing, anywhere in the United States.

 Unlike other venue sourcing marketplaces, GroupSync search results are not based on ads or paid placement.
 They’re based on what will be the best fit for your team.

 GroupSync’s robust search filters provide unbiased information that coaches care about.
 Things like free breakfast, laundry facilities, and group transportation to and from venues.
-Room types, of course, are also viewable (ie. double queen room or King rooms) within GroupSync, since players and team administrators often share rooms due to cost concerns.
-You can also search for airlift information like the number of direct flights available to your destination city.
-And all of this is continuously updated within the online platform with the most up-to-date market rates.
-Our technology is truly unmatched.
+Room types, of course, are also viewable (e.g., double queen or king rooms) within GroupSync, since players and team administrators often share rooms due to cost concerns.
+You can also search for information like the number of direct flights available to your destination city.
+And all of this information is continuously updated within the online platform with the most up-to-date market rates.
+The GroupSync technology is truly unmatched.

 So, no more keeping track of Excel sheets or searching through old email correspondence to find the rates you inquired about months ago.
 Coaches will save time spent googling and emailing hotels —and can use it instead to develop great teams and players.

-ABCA uses GroupSync to ensure the best use of resources
+ABCA uses GroupSync to ensure best use of resources

 If you’re an event organizer like ABCA, or you’re organizing a tournament or a series of away games, you can use GroupSync to do a quick search in the time it takes to do your team’s room checks or less.

-If you’re interested in a GroupSync demo, or you’d like more information on how you can use it to more efficiently, feel free to call my cell below or send me an email.
+If you’re interested in a GroupSync demo, or you’d like more information on how you can use it to more efficiently, feel free to call me or send me an email.
 See you in Nashville this week for another amazing ABCA Convention!
-You can also register for a demo here and we’ll be in touch.
+You can also request a demo here and we’ll be in touch.